raytheonbbn/maude-hcs/README.md

 	fi;
 eval E[ExfilFilesC2()];
 ```
-where the expression ``Latency()`` extracts the latency value from the monitor and evaluates its expection with delta = 2.
+where the expression ``Latency()`` extracts the latency value from the monitor and evaluates its expectation with delta = 2.
-The expression ExfilFilesC2() conditionally evaluates the number of exfiltrated files: If the time of detection based on cumulative number of post-NAT DNS queries is zero - meaning that no detection occurs because the cumulative query count never exceeds its threshold (e.g., 416 in the above example) - the sample is discarded; otherwise, the number of exfiltrated files up to the time of detection is evaluated.
+The expression `ExfilFilesC2()` conditionally evaluates the number of exfiltrated files:
+If the time of detection based on cumulative number of post-NAT DNS queries is zero - meaning that no detection occurs because the cumulative query count never exceeds its threshold (e.g., 416 in the above example) - the sample is discarded;
+otherwise, the number of exfiltrated files up to the time of detection is evaluated.

 Sampling continues until either the specified number of samples is reached (i.e., ``-n min-max`` option, such as ``-n 30-300``) or all queries are answered with the desired statistical significance.
-In the example below, the second query is answered after 30 samples using the defalut values alpha=0.05 and delta=0.5, while the first query is answered after 270 samples using ``with delta = 2``, as specified above.
+In the example below, the second query is answered after 30 samples using the default values alpha=0.05 and delta=0.5, while the first query is answered after 270 samples using ``with delta = 2``, as specified above.

 The output includes:
 - mu: the sample mean (expected value)
 - sigma: the sample standard deviation
-- r (confidence radius): the error margin around mu for the given alpha, i.e., mu ± radius with confidence 1-alpha
+- r (confidence radius): the error margin around mu for the given alpha, i.e., mu ± radius with confidence (1-alpha)

 ```shell
   step=30 n=30 30 μ=191.13112908653187 8.066666666666666 σ=20.074331354964382 1.048260737942926 r=7.495878519259243 0.391426992470463